Sheriff: Irate Man Who Wasn’t Being Let Inside Opens Fire Towards Linden Gun Range

 The incident happened Thursday outside the Linden Gun Range.

-According to the San Joaquin County Sheriff’s Office, a man showed up at the range and wanted to use the facility.
-However, the man was not a member and wasn’t let in.
+According to the San Joaquin County Sheriff’s Office, 29-year-old Zonathan Derrell Butler showed up at the range and wanted to use the facility.
+However, he was not a member and wasn’t let in.

-The man then became irate and allegedly fired his weapon towards the range, then took off in his car.
+Butler then became irate and reportedly fired his weapon 29 times towards the range, then took off in his car.

 Deputies later spotted the car on Highway 4 and went to pull it over, but it crashed on the side of the road.